-OP, adhering to CMS guidelines, allows up to 12 diagnosis codes per claim with a max of 4 per CPT code.
+Adhering to CMS guidelines, OP allows up to 12 diagnosis codes per claim with a max of 4 per CPT code.
 Previously, only the diagnosis codes that were attached to a CPT code would be transmitted on a claim.
-With the current development of OP, the inclusion of the 12 codes has been expanded so that they are now all generated on the claim regardless of whether or not they are attached to a CPT code.
+Currently, the inclusion of the 12 codes has been expanded so that they are now all generated on the claim regardless of whether or not they are attached to a CPT code.

-Additionally, users now have the ability to auto-include BMI and Problem List diagnosis codes.
+Additionally, users have the ability to auto-include BMI and Problem List diagnosis codes.
 This means that Providers should carefully consider the order in which the diagnosis codes appear in the Assessment section of their visit notes to ensure that the most relevant codes are being passed to the claim.
+Both of these settings can be saved as a preference using the Save Active Form button located in the Personalize tab, but this should be done with caution as Providers will then always need to sort diagnosis codes (see below).

 How do diagnosis codes get to claims?